rburbidge/interception/README.md

 chain.start().execute(() -> { System.out.println("Do some work"); });
 ```

-We get the following output:
+We get the following output.
 ```
 Enter A
 Enter B